College & University Reads Resources

 • Even if the author is not available for a multiple-day visit on campus, your programming can still be extended beyond the keynote speech.
 We are happy to help you find innovative and creative ways to further highlight the book’s themes and messages on your campus.

-• Just call us!
+• Just email us!
 Even if you’re not sure where to start with your inquiry, we will help you or quickly find someone who can.
+Our inbox at speakers@penguinrandomhouse.com is monitored daily and someone will be in touch shortly.

 Almost 50% of the collegiate day is spent listening in some form.
-Students are expected to listening during lectures, listen during discussion activities as well as to podcasts, films, documentaries and YouTube clips.
+Students are expected to listen during lectures, listen during discussion activities as well as to podcasts, films, documentaries and YouTube clips.

 Adding audiobooks to your programming is the perfect way to help students improve those listening skills and connect with a book in a new way, whether you share audio clips in the classroom to spark a group discussion, add audio clips to your social media, newsletters, website, and other online outreach, or invite an audiobook narrator to visit campus.